Data extracted in October 2020.

 This article gives an overview on waste generation and treatment in the European Union (EU) and several non-member countries.
 It draws exclusively on data collected in accordance with Regulation (EC) No 2150/2002 of the European Parliament and Council on waste statistics.

 Waste, defined by Directive 2008/98/EC Article 3(1) as ‘any substance or object which the holder discards or intends or is required to discard‘, potentially represents an enormous loss of resources in the form of both materials and energy.
 In addition, the management and disposal of waste can have serious environmental impacts.
 Landfill, for example, takes up land space and may cause air, water and soil pollution, while incineration may result in emissions of air pollutants.

 EU waste management policies therefore aim to reduce the environmental and health impacts of waste and to improve the EU’s resource efficiency.
 The long-term aim of these policies is to reduce the amount of waste generated and when waste generation is unavoidable to promote it as a resource and achieve higher levels of recycling and the safe disposal of waste.

 Total waste generation

-Waste generation excluding major mineral wastes
+Waste generation excluding major mineral waste

-Across the EU Member States, waste generation excluding major mineral wastes ranged, in 2012, from an average of 620 kg per inhabitant in Croatia to 8.6 tonnes per inhabitant in Estonia.
-The big quantity of waste generated in Estonia is related to the extraction of oil from oil shale.
+Across the EU-27 Member States, waste generation excluding major mineral waste ranged, in 2018, from an average of 9.7 tonnes per inhabitant in Estonia to to less than one tone per inhabitant in Latvia, Croatia and Cyprus.
+The large quantity of waste generated in Estonia is related to energy production based on oil shale.